 But what about PlayOnLinux - doesn't it try to achieve the same?

 Well, yes.
 And I liked their idea of having recipes.
-Three things to say:
+But there are some differences: